apg/mvn-el/README.md

 ### Customizations

-If you're maven is in a nonstandard location, `(setq mvn-command "/path/to/ant -emacs")`
+If your maven is in a nonstandard location, `(setq mvn-command "/path/to/ant -emacs")`

-If you're build doesn't use "pom.xml", you'll need to modify `mvn-command` to end with with `-f` or `--file` and also do `(setq mvn-build-file-name "somethingelse.xml")` so that the automated project root discovery works correctly.
+If your build doesn't use "pom.xml", you'll need to modify `mvn-command` to end with with `-f` or `--file` and also do `(setq mvn-build-file-name "somethingelse.xml")` so that the automated project root discovery works correctly.

 ### Installation